romanofoti/ds_blog/_posts/2017-5-18-style_transfer.md

 title: Style over Matter
 ---

 I always wanted to be a great painter, able to beautifully mix colors and shapes and create works of art that would mesmerize people.
 But I was never good enough, so I am writing this post instead.
-One of the many things about art, and in particular paintings, that always fascinated me is the striking balance between style and substance, technique and content that talented artists apparently seamingless achieve in their work.
+One of the many things about art, and in particular paintings, that always fascinated me is the striking balance between style and substance, technique and content that talented artists apparently seamlessly achieve in their work.
 One, in fact, can be able to exactly replicate objects or shapes, but it is the fashion in which this is done that utlimately makes the difference between a nice picture and a great work of art.
 But while it is fairly easy to spot a Monet from a Raffaello, it is not trivial to identify the line that separating "style" from the "content" of a picture or image.
-Well, until this <a href="https://arxiv.org/pdf/1508.06576.pdf" >paper</a> came about, showing that style and content are, in fact, separable and illustrating the procedure to tell a machine to do it for you.
+Well, until this <a href="https://arxiv.org/pdf/1508.06576.pdf" >paper</a> came about, showing that style and content are, in fact, separable, and illustrating the procedure to tell a machine to do it for you.

 To this aim, I train a Convolutional Neural Network (CNN) to perform the task of exctracting the style from an image of choice and applying it to another image (of choice as well).
 The original implementation, which is here reproduced with minor modifications, can be found in the original <a href="https://arxiv.org/pdf/1508.06576.pdf" >paper</a>.
 For a great overview of the underlying principles of Neural Style Ttransfer (NST) (and beyond!), I highly recommend the excellent fat.ai <a href="http://www.fast.ai">MOOC</a> by Jeremy Howard, as well as the <a href="https://github.com/titu1994/Neural-Style-Transfer"> Neural-Style-Transfer</a> GitHub repository.